karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 	Sayan.to_s
 	=> "Sayan"

-Since classes are objects they too have singleton classes (which are often called metaclasses).
+Since classes are objects, they too have singleton classes (which are often called metaclasses).
 We can get access to a class' metaclass via the same `class <<` syntax we used for an instance:

 	metaclass = class << Sayan
 		self